 Once a certain number of daylight hours has been met the plant will switch from leaf production to flowering.

-Another factor that may cause lettuce to prematurally bolt is heat and water stress.
+Another factor that may cause lettuce to prematurely bolt is heat and water stress.

 1.)
-You can plant bolt resistant and heat tolerant varieties.
+Plant bolt resistant and heat tolerant varieties

 A few heat tolerant and slow to bolt lettuce varieties include: